Embroidermodder/Embroidermodder/README.md

 I think it's worth noting.
 An issue that affects us is an issue that can effect people who use our software.

-#### googletests

-In development we attempted using googletests.
-Googletests require a web connection to update and they update on each compilation.

-gtests are non-essential, testing is for developers not users so we can choose our own framework.
-I think the in-built testing for libembroidery was good and I want to re-instate it.

 #### Qt and dependencies

 Downloading and installing Qt has been a pain for some users (46Gb on possibly slow connections).

-I'm switching to SDL2 (which is a whole other conversation) which means we can ship it with the source code package meaning only a basic build environment is necessary to build it.
+I'm switching to FreeGLUT 3 (which is a whole other conversation) which means we can ship it with the source code package meaning only a basic build environment is necessary to build it.